Elan456/fastquadtree/README.md

 Allowed.
 For k-nearest, duplicates are de-duplicated by id.
 For range queries you will see every inserted point.

 **Can I delete items from the quadtree?**
 Yes!
 Use `delete(id, xy)` to remove specific items.
 You must provide both the ID and exact location for precise deletion.
 This handles cases where multiple items exist at the same location.
+If you're using `track_objects=True`, you can also use `delete_by_object(obj, xy)` for convenient object-based deletion with O(1) lookup.
 The tree automatically merges nodes when item counts drop below capacity.

 **Can I store rectangles or circles?**
 The core stores points.
 To index objects with extent, insert whatever representative point you choose.
 For rectangles you can insert centers or build an AABB tree separately.